 |3||To Deadmans Bay over the Ironbound Range, 12km, 8 hours|

 |4||To Prion Beach boat Crossing, 9km, 4 hours|

 Exiting at Cockle Creek you have some shuttle options for getting back to Hobart:

-Many simply walk out when they walk out.
+Many simply walk out.
 Then ask locals for information on the public buses.
-Or look to join others in a shuttle.
+Or look for others to hire a shuttle.

 If this all sounds too complicated, consider signing on with a Trekking Guide:

 - Tasmanian Hikes (A$2695 / person in 2020 for 8 nights / 12 days)